jborean93/smbprotocol/README.md

 * `SMB_PORT`: The port the SMB server is listening on, default is `445`
 * `SMB_SHARE`: The name of the share to connect to, a share with this name must exist as well as a share with the name`$SMB_SHARE-encrypted` must also exist that forces encryption

-From here running `tox` or `py.test` with these environment variables set will activate the integration tests.
+From here running `pytest` with these environment variables set will activate the integration tests.

 This requires either Windows 10 or Server 2016 as they support Dialect 3.1.1